Illuminator-team/Illuminator/docs/quick-start.md

 ## Usage

-In version 3.0.0 and above, simulation scenarios are configure using `YAML` files.
+In version 3.0.0 and above, simulation scenarios are configured using `YAML` files.

 ### Simulation file

-Simulations are declared using a configulation file that must have the structure below.
-Refer to  [simulation file](./user/config-file.md) for a full explanation.
+Simulations are set up using a configulation file that must have the structure below.
+See [simulation file](./user/config-file.md) for a full explanation.

 ```yaml
 # config.yaml